particle-iot/docs/src/content/reference/cli.md

 ## particle keys new

-Generates a new public / private keypair that can be used on a device.
+Generates a new public / private key pair that can be used on a device.

 ```sh
 # generates a new public/private keypair